Night Soldier: Plot

 The film begins as a group of soldiers gathered around a campfire are horrified when one of their own is brutally murdered after stepping away briefly.
-The horror of the scene escalate as they discover the soldier's lifeless body, bearing multiple stab wounds.
+The horror of the scene escalates as they discover the soldier's lifeless body, bearing multiple stab wounds.

 Zeev Barkai, a young man, was rejected by the army because of a health problem.
 Zeev is haunted by his unfulfilled dreams of military service.
 He is burdened by the expectations of his combatant father, a commanding officer.
 He hangs out in a bar-restaurant and watches as a TV announcer reports on a series of unsolved soldier murders, including the recent one.

 Iris, a university student and waitress, unwittingly becomes entangled with Zeev, whose obsession with her turns violent.
 As Iris learns about Zeev's dark secrets, including his fabricated military service and involvement in the soldier murders.

 In the end, Zeev opens fire on a group of soldiers, becomes captured, and takes his own life.